Earth Notes: On the i30 i-temp Programmable TRV: Review (2012)Updated 2020-12-17 21:09 GMT.

 2013-01-16: struggling to get the two bedrooms with an external temperature around -2°C above about 16°C--17°C with the low flow temperature.
 The i30 is doing its part of the job just fine...

 2013-01-17: with the flow temperature on the boiler set to max (80°C) the girl's bedroom warmed from 14.6°C to ~17°C in 30 minutes, so some combination of weather compensation and 'optimum on' early start might ensure that desired setpoints are reached.

-Eventually the device was replaced with various rounds of OpenTRV units.
+Eventually the device was replaced with various rounds of OpenTRV and then Radbot units.

 Wider Deployment Experience

 2017-05-29: I received a message saying that a district heating company had just removed ~200 of the i30s from a research site, and that "they were removed because they're not very good products" from a usability perspective.